 Samaritans provides confidential emotional support 24 hours a day by telephone, personal visit, email, and letter, through its branch network – support that includes outreach activity at festivals and outside our centres in prisons, hospitals, schools, the workplace and with homeless people.

 Our purpose is to:

 •enable persons who are experiencing feelings of distress or despair, including those who may be at risk of suicide, to receive confidential emotional support at any time of the day or night from appropriately trained Samaritans in order to improve their emotional health and to reduce the incidence of suicide; and

 •promote a better understanding in society of suicide, suicidal behaviour and the value of expressing feelings which may otherwise lead to suicide or impaired emotional health.

-Every day Royal Voluntary Service helps thousands of older people to live the life they want.
+Every day Royal Voluntary Service helps thousands of vulnerable people to live the life they want.
 We provide practical services in homes, in hospitals and in communities all across the country so people can be independent and active.
-Royal Voluntary Service is one of the largest voluntary organisations and much of our work is supporting older people.
+Royal Voluntary Service is one of the largest voluntary organisations and much of our work is supporting vulnerable aged 18+.
 We provide practical solutions to the everyday problems of loneliness and isolation.

 Magpie receives donations of furniture and household goods for re-sale and recycling to the public.
 Magpie works closely with Health and Social Work colleagues to provide goods free of charge to local people in need of assistance as a result of homelessness, life changing circumstances or accident.
 Magpie is a social enterprise that works with other organisations to provide volunteering and employment opportunities for those finding it difficult to start or return to work.